FD-zjut/IO-GMHMM/README.md

 # IO-GMHMM
-It is used for the data-model interactive fault diagnosis.
+It is used for the data-model interaction framework under fault diagnosis.